 Xorail, Inc., a wholly owned subsidiary of the Company ("Xorail"), has received notices from Denver Transit Constructors ("DTC") alleging breach of contract related to the operating of constant warning wireless crossings, and late delivery of the Train Management & Dispatch System ("TMDS") for the Denver Eagle P3 Project, which is owned by the Denver Regional Transit District ("RTD").
 No damages have been asserted for the alleged late delivery of the TMDS, and no formal claim has been filed; Xorail has successfully completed a remediation plan concerning the TMDS issues.
 With regard to the wireless crossing issue, as of September 8, 2017, DTC alleged that total damages were \$37 million through July 31, 2017 and were continuing to accumulate.
 The majority of the damages stems from a delay in approval of the wireless crossing system by the Federal Railway Administration ("FRA") and the Public Utility Commission ("PUC"), resulting in the use of flaggers at all of the crossings pending approval of the wireless crossing system and certification of the crossings.
-DTC has alleged that the delay is due to Xorail's failure to achieve constant warning times for the crossings in accordance with the approval requirements imposed by the FRA and PUC.
-Xorail has denied DTC's assertions, stating that its system satisfied the contractual requirements.
+DTC has alleged that the delay is due to Xorail's failure to achieve constant warning times for the contractual requirements.
 Xorail has worked with DTC to modify its system and implement the FRA's and PUC's previously undefined approval requirements; the FRA and PUC have both approved modified wireless crossing system, and as of August 2018, DTC completed the process of certifying the crossings and eliminated the use of flaggers.
-DTC has not updated its claim notices or alleged damages against Xorail, nor have they filed any formal claim against Xorail.
+DTC has not updated its claim notices or alleged damages asianst Xorail, nor have they filed any formal claim against Xorail.
 On September 21, 2018, DTC filed a complaint against RTD in Colorado state court for breach of contract related to non-payments and the costs for the flaggers, asserting a change-in-law arising from the FRA/PUC's new certification requirements.
-DTC's cla
+DTC's claim against RTD proceeded to trial on September 21, 2020.
+On February 10, 2023, the court issued a decision in favor of RTD, denying DTC's damages claim.
+DTC